wellyshen/welly-exchange/README.md

 ## Unit Testing

-My unit testing cover the following parts:
+I spent a lot of time to think the test cases and try to cover all of them as possible as I can.
+My unit testing covers the following parts.

 - [All self-made components](https://github.com/wellyshen/welly-exchange/tree/master/src/components).
 - [Redux action](https://github.com/wellyshen/welly-exchange/tree/master/src/actions).